Hit Record — Course Admin

 Use ChatGPT or Claude to generate ideas specific to your business.

-These prompts are designed to give AI enough context about your business to produce genuinely useful video ideas — not generic tips that could apply to anyone.
-Copy the prompt, fill in the [brackets], paste it into ChatGPT or Claude, and get a full list back in seconds.
+These prompts give AI enough context to produce genuinely useful video ideas — not generic tips that could apply to anyone.
+Copy the prompt, fill in the [brackets], paste into ChatGPT or Claude, and get a full list back in seconds.

 Bucket 01The Window — Behind the Scenes Ideas